People

 Qualifications/Professional Affiliations:

 Ted graduated with a Bachelor of Laws and Bachelor of Arts from Monash University.
-Ted also completed a Property (Agents’ Representative) course at RMIT University.

 Ted is a member of the Law Institute of Victoria, the Property Council of Australia and the Hellenic Australia Chamber of Commerce and Industry.

-• Negotiations with the Victorian State Government on behalf of an ASX listed purchaser for the acquisition of a commercial brewery, hotel and golf course development site in Ballarat
+• Negotiations with the Victorian State Government on behalf of an ASX listed purchaser for the acquisition of a commercial brewery, hotel and golf course development site in Ballarat.

-• Rezoning and sale of a $150m site in Point Cooke
+• Rezoning and sale on behalf of an owner/investor of a $150m site in Point Cooke.

 Recent Newsroom items by Ted Vlahos